typescene/typescene.github.io/_ref/UICellTransition.md

 }
 ```
 {:.declarationspec}
-Basic animated transition types, used for `UIComponent.revealTransition` and `UIComponent.exitTransition`.
+Basic animated transition types, used for [`UICell.revealTransition`](./UICell#UICell:revealTransition) and [`UICell.exitTransition`](./UICell#UICell:exitTransition).
 More transitions may be available depending on platform and cell type.